jgon91/centralcoast/docs/Database_Documentation.md

-	equipment_type					EquipmentType identification number - FOREIGN KEY note                            One brief note about the machine - VARCHAR(250) photo										Path until the picture -  URL(200)
+	equipment_type					EquipmentType identification number - FOREIGN KEY note                            One brief note about the machine - VARCHAR(250) photo										Path until the picture -  URL(200) beacon 							Beacon that is associated with this implement - INT FOREIGN KEY

 Employee
 	last_task								Foreign Key from task to tell us the last task the employee worked on